bibixx/bongohive-js-workshops/3. Web APIs/1. DOM Manipulation/1 - getting elements.md

 HTMLCollection will automatically update whenever html "inside them" will change, the NodeList on the other hand won't change no matter what will happen to your DOM

+// @TODO possibly remove that as well.
+Just because sth is possible doesn't mean we have to teach.
+I prefer teaching elements that ppl use often.
 ## Targeting nested elements

 query selectors allow you to use css like selectors to get any element you need, the selector tho doesn't have a context, let's check it out